deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

       log: false
 ```

-Use this yaml configuration to change the default network logging configuration and enable logging for denied connections:
+Use this yaml to change the default network logging configuration and enable logging for denied connections:

 ```shell
 kubectl apply -f- << EOF